Do Go On - 234 - Andrew Thornton and the Cocaine Bear

 I think it's true.

-Matt, do you have an idea for your fellow Matt?
+Matt, do you have an idea for your fellow, Matt?

-Well, I think my other favorite, I think we've told about this before my favorite four
+Well, I think my other favorite,

-I'm going to go with Burrito.
+And I reckon I'm going to go with burrito.

-What about a Burrito Vol?
+What about a burrito vol?

-That's what I thought of it because.
+That's why I thought it would be good.

 It's a small English thing.

-Burrito bowl.
+Burrito vol.

-Burrito bowl.
+Burrito vol.

 Sounds like burrito bowl.